Richard M. Daley: Second campaign for mayor: 1989 victory over Eugene Sawyer

 Let's face it: we have a problem in Chicago.
 The name-calling and politics at City Hall are keeping us from tackling the real issues ...
 I may not be the best speaker in town, but I know how to run a government and how to bring people together.

-Rahm Emanuel worked for the Daley campaign as a fundraiser, David Axelrod as campaign strategist, William Daley as chief strategist, and Forrest Claypool as a campaign aide.
+Rahm Emanuel worked for the Daley campaign as a fundraiser, David Axelrod as campaign strategist, William M. Daley as chief strategist, and Forrest Claypool as a campaign aide.
 Among four Daley campaign appearances on a Sunday shortly before the primary was a rally of Polish Highlanders at 4808 S. Archer Ave.
 In a videotaped television newscast, it appeared that Daley said, "You want a white mayor to sit down with everybody."
 Sawyer said he was "shocked."
 Daley explained, "It was my standard stump speech.
 I'm not maybe the best speaker in town, but I have never used the word [white]."
 That Friday, the campaign watchdog group CONDUCT censured Daley and commended Sawyer for his "rejection of racially inflammatory comments."

 Daley defeated Sawyer in the primary.
 In the 1989 general election, Daley faced Republican candidate Edward Vrdolyak, a former Democratic alderman who had opposed Mayor Washington, and Alderman Timothy C. Evans, the candidate of the newly created Harold Washington Party.
 Daley won the general election on April 4, 1989.
 Daley was inaugurated as Mayor of Chicago on April 24, 1989, his 47th birthday, at a ceremony in Orchestra Hall.